The Big 3 in Business Intelligence: Power BI, Tableau, and Qlik

 - Distinguished from other BI tools by its unique inference engine, which maintains data associations automatically.
 As opposed to query-based tools, Qlik’s inference engine (known as the Qlik Associative Engine) maintains associations in the data automatically.

 - has a Google-like search

 - It illuminates relationships in data with QlikView’s visuals, for example, relevant data will be identified and highlighted in a bright color, but it will color irrelevant data in gray

 - Qlik Sense automatically manages all the relationships in the data and presents information to you using a green/white/gray scheme.

 - allows users to interact with and explore advanced calculations from third-party engines such as R, Python, Matlab, Spark, etc

 - KML support in map visualizations

-Tableau ranks somewhere between Power BI and Qlik, but has many excellent features .
-It has a unique drop-and-drop interface which looks similar to database visualization tools.
+Tableau ranks somewhere between Power BI and Qlik but has many excellent features.
+It has a unique drop-and-drop interface that looks similar to database visualization tools.
 Also, a free desktop version for every OS is a big plus.

 Power Bi has a familiar dashboard, similar to Word and Excel, plus it has the biggest number of features with monthly updates.
-But, a desktop version is only available for Windows, most of the integrations are related to Microsoft applications, and it is an expensive option for small business.
+But, a desktop version is only available for Windows, it relates most of the integrations to Microsoft applications, and it is an expensive option for small businesses.

 Qlik might be the most flexible with scripting available for data load options and data transformations, plus it can make advanced calculations in multiple languages.
 The Green/white/gray feature looks great, but the dashboard has an outdated design.